Question

 - any Government authority of such country charged with the authentication of documents under the law of such country; or the consul-general; consul; vice-consul or consular agent of the United Kingdom.

-High Court Rule 63(2)(e) provides an alternative procedure but only for the following specified countries: Zimbabwe, Swaziland, Lesotho, United Kingdom of Great Britain and Northern Island and Botswana.
+High Court Rule 63(2)(e) provides an alternative procedure but only for the following specified countries: Zimbabwe, Eswatini (formerly Swaziland), Lesotho, United Kingdom of Great Britain and Northern Ireland and Botswana.
 The procedure to be followed in this instance is that the signatories must sign the document, and a notary public practising in such country must identify the signatories, sign the document and affix his/her seal thereto.